Nazeeefa/RSG-Sweden/README.md

 ## Content for Website:

-Please feel free to share your ideas here or at our Slack channel www.rsg-sweden.slack.com
+Please use Github's "issue" feature to discuss ideas.

 - About Page (brief description with photos of core committee members, and names + institutions of sub-committee members)
 - Events Page